If you enjoy traveling, nothing else beats the prospect of heading to your ideal destination inexpensively (or better yet, for free).

 When it comes to choosing the right card, there are things you need to consider.
 Here are some of the most important questions you need to be asking yourself when choosing a travel card:

-- Your Travel Pattern – Do you leave town often and prefer the same airline whenever you go traveling or you only travel occasionally and have a keen eye on steeply discounted airfare?
+- Your Travel Pattern – Do you leave town often and prefer the same airline when traveling or you only travel occasionally and have a keen eye on steeply discounted airfare?

 - More Rewards – Are there ways you could earn higher travel rewards, perhaps by your choice of destinations or categories?